What Tile Is Best To Pair With A Subway Tile?

 For a truly bold and unique statement, consider pairing your subway tiles with patterned cement tiles.
 These encaustic tiles, crafted from pigmented cement, feature stunning geometric or floral patterns in rich and vibrant colors.
 They offer a touch of Moroccan or Mediterranean flair, instantly transporting your space to a different time and place.

-Patterned cement tiles are a fantastic choice for creating a statement floor, especially in kitchens or bathrooms.
+Patterned cement tiles are a particularly fantastic choice for creating a statement floor, especially in kitchens or bathrooms.
 However, due to their intricate patterns and potential for higher cost, they are best used sparingly.
 Consider using them on a small area like a bathroom floor or a kitchen backsplash for a bold and captivating focal point.
-However, be mindful of potential maintenance concerns, as cement tiles require sealing to protect them from stains and wear.
+Be also mindful of potential maintenance concerns, as cement tiles require sealing to protect them from stains and wear.

 Blending Classic and Modern